nefarius/LupuServ/README.md

   look different on your system):
   ![Settings](./assets/ygJiBqVo8R.png)
 - You can use the Test E-Mail function and should be able to see it appear in the logs
-- **Optional:** to get Arm/Home/Disarm events sent as status messages you need to explicitly enable them in the PIN Codes settings:
+- **Optional:** to get Arm/Home/Disarm events sent as status messages, you need to explicitly enable them in the PIN Codes settings:
   ![PIN-Codes](./assets/D4JOzRXITd.png)